alexvictoor/MarbleTest4J/README.md

 ## Usage (the verbose way)

 As said before, the API sticks to the RxJS one.
-The cornerstone of this API is the **MArbleScheduler** class.
+The cornerstone of this API is the **MarbleScheduler** class.
 Below an example showing how to initiate a scheduler:
 ```
 MarbleScheduler scheduler = new MarbleScheduler();
 ```